Jose Clemente Zulueta: Revolutionary period

-Lawyer, librarian and professor
+Lawyer, librarian, and professor

-In 1899, Zulueta returned to Manila and resumed his law studies.
+In the latter part of 1899, Zulueta returned to Manila and resumed his law studies.
 He took the bar examination in 1902.
 Others who took the bar exam that year were Manuel Quezon, Sergio Osmeña, and Juan Sumulong.
 Zulueta's love for writing kept him from practicing law.
-He collaborated with Don Modesto Reyes in establishing the newspaper, La Union, which the General Elwell S. Otis, later banned because of its anti-American content.
+He collaborated with Don Modesto Reyes in establishing the newspaper, La Union, which General Elwell S. Otis later banned because of its anti-American content.

 The Philippine Commission, a commission appointed by the President of the United States, and at the time, headed by William Howard Taft, tasked Zulueta to collect the art and literary materials for exhibition in the Louisiana Purchase Exposition.
 On March 17, 1903, the Philippine Commission also passed Act 688, authorizing the appointment of a Collecting Librarian for the insular government.
 Jose Clemente Zulueta was chosen for this position.
-As provided by law, his duties were stated as follows: “…whose duty it shall be, under the supervision and direction of the Civil Governor, to visit the countries of Europe, Mexico, and elsewhere for the purpose of purchasing books and manuscripts relating to the history of the Philippine Islands, making historical researches into said history, procuring copies of official documents relating thereto, with the view to the foundation in Manila of a public historical library upon the subject of the Philippine Islands.”
+As provided by law, his duties were stated as follows: "…whose duty it shall be, under the supervision and direction of the Civil Governor, to visit the countries of Europe, Mexico, and elsewhere for the purpose of purchasing books and manuscripts relating to the history of the Philippine Islands, making historical researches into said history, procuring copies of official documents relating thereto, with the view to the foundation in Manila of a public historical library upon the subject of the Philippine Islands."

 To fulfill his duties as Collecting Librarian, Zulueta sailed for Marseilles on April 29, 1903.
 He proceeded to Barcelona and Madrid where he presented his credentials to the American minister in the capital.
 He worked in the Biblioteca Nacional and in the Museo Biblioteca de Ultramar, which had its origin from the materials exhibited during the Exposicion General de Filipinas.
 He discovered a rich collection of papers and documents among which gave importance to Governor Valdes y Tamon's work Las Plazas, Castillos, Fuerzas, y Presidios de las Provincias sugetas a su Real Dominio en las Yslas Philipinas under the orders of the Magestad Cathólica (Dios le guarde) in 1839.
 Zulueta also found in the Biblioteca de la Real Academia de la Historia the unpublished work of Father Francisco Ignacio Alcina's Relacion.
 At the King's College, he saw the Vocabulario Tagalo, dated 1585, a manuscript compiled by Fr.
 Domingo de los Santos, printed in the town of Tayabas in 1703.

 As required by law, Zulueta wrote a report entitled Fuentes Historicos de Filipinas in June 1904.
 He returned to Manila on July 30, 1904.
-The historical documents he obtained from foreign archives became known as the “Zulueta Papers”.
+The historical documents he obtained from foreign archives became known as the "Zulueta Papers".
 They were deposited in the National Library.
 Unfortunately, this priceless historical collection was destroyed when the National Library burned down during the liberation of Manila in February 1945.